marinov98/MarinMacs/emacs_config/README.md

 ## Vim
 - **WARNING** You need undo tree for this package to fully work (if you are copying my entire config this is not a problem)
-- Any movement keybindings in the Personal Keybindings section of my init will be disabled once evil is uncommented
+- Any **movement keybindings** in the Personal Keybindings section of my init will be disabled once evil is uncommented
-- If you just want **Emacs KeyBindings** either erase any "evil" package or comment them
+- If you just want **Emacs keybindings** either erase any "evil" package or comment them
 - evil (basically creates vim inside emacs) **You have to make sure this package is NOT commented in order to ENABLE THE BINDINGS**
-- evil-surround (just like suround in vim)
+- evil-surround (just like surround in vim)
 - evil-mc (vimlike multiple cursors)

 ## Clarity-Packages